 Create a “review response cheat sheet” with approved phrases and approaches for common situations.
 This helps maintain consistency when multiple team members handle review responses.

-Finally, use review responses strategically to highlight key business strengths.
-When thanking customers for positive feedback, reinforce your unique selling points: “We’re so glad you enjoyed our handcrafted approach—we’ve been using the same family recipes for three generations!
+Finally, use your responses to highlight what your business does well.
+When you thank customers for positive feedback, reinforce your selling points: “We’re so glad you enjoyed our handcrafted approach.
+We’ve been using the same family recipes for three generations!

-NAP—Name, Address, Phone number—consistency is fundamental to both your online reputation and local search performance.
-When this information varies across directories, it creates confusion for customers and search engines alike.
+NAP, meaning Name, Address, Phone number, has to stay consistent for both your online reputation and local search.
+When this information varies across directories, it confuses customers and search engines alike.

-According to data from Minnesota Secretary of State’s business data resources, maintaining accurate business information across online platforms is required for legal compliance and customer trust.
+Data from the Minnesota Secretary of State’s business resources shows that keeping business information accurate across platforms supports both legal compliance and customer trust.

 - Business relocations or phone number changes